Mobile Augmented Reality with Federated Learning in the Metaverse: Challenges for FL-MAR in the Metaverse

 \subsection{Limited computation resources}

-The Metaverse will generate a vast volume of data, and thus it is in dire need of powerful computing resources \cite{ning2021survey}.
-The resource-constrained devices worn by users not only have to train their own FL model but also are responsible for processing newly generated data and converting the raw data into the 3D virtual world.
+In the Metaverse, the resource-constrained devices worn by users not only have to train their own FL model but also are responsible for processing newly generated data and converting the raw data into the 3D virtual world.
 Apparently, today's mobile devices do not have the computing capability to finish those complex tasks efficiently.

-This existing obstacle might be addressed by better mobile edge computing mechanisms.
-Mobile edge computing assists applications that have requirements of low latency and high bandwidth close to the data source.
-For example, devices can offload complex tasks to edge servers in proximity to save energy consumption and computation resources.
+This existing obstacle might be addressed by better MEC mechanisms.
+MEC assists applications that have requirements of low latency and high bandwidth close to the data source.
 Since edge servers are much closer to users than cloud servers, they could provide services with low latency, which is suitable for the Metaverse to provide a real-time and stable immersive VR/AR experience.
-However, if the computing tasks are pretty complex and energy-consuming, they can be uploaded to cloud servers.
-Hence, the hierarchical cloud-edge-device computing paradigm can be utilized.
-Cloud computing provides robust computing and storage resources.
+However, if the computing tasks are complex and energy-consuming, they can be uploaded to cloud servers, because they provide robust computing and storage resources.
 The appropriate combination of edge- and cloud-based applications is essential to maximize the system performance.